Alvin and the Chipmunks: "Witch Doctor"

 Bagdasarian (again as Seville) recorded a follow-up song, "The Bird on My Head", singing a duet with his own sped-up voice as the bird.
 It also reached the Top 40, peaking at No. 34.
 While driving in Sequoia National Park, Bagdasarian saw a chipmunk dash in front of him.
 That moment inspired him to create his chipmunk characters.
+He again used the same technique to pitch up the voice to create the chipmunks.